 ACTIVATING DRY YEAST

-I use dry yeast to give the bread its lift.
+I use active dry yeast to give the bread its lift.
 To activate the yeast, heat up some milk before mixing in the yeast.
 I do so by microwaving the milk for 30 to 40 seconds.
 Then, I add 1 tablespoon of sugar into the heated milk and check the temperature.
 It should be somewhere between 110ºF to 120ºF.
 If the milk is much warmer, the heat can kill the activity in the yeast.
 Once you confirm that the milk is at the right temperature, stir in the yeast.

 After about 5 to 8 minutes, the yeast should foam up, like you see in the photo above.
 If the milk still looks flat, it can mean that the yeast is out of date or the milk was too hot.